Last updated: 15 July 2026

 What nap roller for walls?

 For smooth interior walls, a short nap roller (6mm) gives an even coat without adding unwanted texture, while medium nap (10–12mm) handles lightly textured surfaces better.
-For slightly textured walls, a medium nap (10-12mm) works better — it gets into the surface texture and ensures consistent colour.
+For slightly textured walls, a medium nap (10-12mm) works better, it gets into the surface texture and ensures consistent colour.

-What roller for ceilings?
+What nap roller for ceilings?

 Most ceilings suit a medium to thick nap roller (12-18mm) because it holds more paint and reduces the number of passes needed overhead.
+In Australia nap is sold in millimetres, so ignore US guides quoting inch fractions: the 12mm-18mm range on the shelf at Bunnings or your trade store is the ceiling zone.

 | Surface Type | Recommended Nap Size | Roller Width | Best Material |